 Once the stalks are on, I will glue my flowers on using tacky glue.
 (I don’t think spray adhesive is strong enough for the flowers.)

 You may want to add more decoration beyond flowers, too.
 I added a little signpost with a birthday greeting.
-(This signpost is not in the trellis card files, but you can find other similar signs on Cricut Access.
-I am sharing the signpost as a separate file in my Jennifer Maker Collection library for my Patreon supporters as a thank-you for their love and encouragement.)
+(This signpost is not in the trellis card files, but you can find other similar signs on Cricut Access.)

 And here is my completed sunflower trellis tri-fold card!